defectus/glutton/README.md

     smtp_use_tls: true
     smtp_from: your@email.address
     smtp_to: target@email.address
+    token_key: 01234567890 # a key to use to encrypt access tokens, if enabled
+    use_token: false
 ```

 As you can see, the settings is fairly straight forward.
 When using the environment keys are: